 1. INTRODUCTION

-Cocoa fermentation is an essential process for obtaining high-quality cocoa beans, which are required for chocolate manufacturing, cocoa powder, cocoa butter, and other cocoa-based beverages that we consume or use in our daily lives (Guehi et al., 2010; Guzmán-Alvarez & Márquez-Ramos, 2021).
-It occurs naturally and spontaneously with the help of various microorganisms, primarily yeasts, lactic acid bacteria, and acetic acid bacteria (Afoakwa et al., 2013; Apriyanto & Umanailo, 2019).
+Cocoa fermentation is an essential process for obtaining high-quality cocoa beans, which are required for chocolate manufacturing, cocoa powder, cocoa butter, and other cocoa-based beverages that we consume or use in our daily lives (Guehi et al., 2010; Guzmán-Alvarez andand Márquez-Ramos, 2021).
+It occurs naturally and spontaneously with the help of various microorganisms, primarily yeasts, lactic acid bacteria, and acetic acid bacteria (Afoakwa et al., 2013; Apriyanto andand Umanailo, 2019).
 However, due to its spontaneous nature, fermentation is often inconsistent, leading to significant variability in bean quality and causing economic losses.

 To improve consistency in bean quality and ensure successful fermentation, starter cultures are used to control the fermentation process.
 Yeasts play a crucial role among the microorganisms used as starters, in cocoa fermentation experiments.
-Some yeast species have been extensively studied, including Saccharomyces cerevisiae, Pichia kudriavzevii, and Hanseniaspora spp., due to their ability to enhance the fermentation process and influence flavour development (De Vuyst & Leroy, 2020; Díaz‐Muñoz & De Vuyst, 2022).
+Some yeast species have been extensively studied, including Saccharomyces cerevisiae, Pichia kudriavzevii, and Hanseniaspora spp., due to their ability to enhance the fermentation process and influence flavour development (De Vuyst and Leroy, 2020; Díaz‐Muñoz and De Vuyst, 2022).
 These yeasts contribute to the degradation of pulp sugars, promote alcohol production, and facilitate the growth of acetic acid bacteria, which are essential for proper fermentation and flavor formation (Alvarez, 2017; Assi-Clair et al., 2019).

 Apart from these commonly studied yeasts, non-Saccharomyces species also play a significant role in cocoa fermentation.
-One such species is Candida tropicalis, which has been identified as an important actor in the fermentation process (Ardhana M. M. & Fleet G. H, 2003; Kadet et al., 2024; Mahazar et al., 2015).
+One such species is Candida tropicalis, which has been identified as an important actor in the fermentation process (Ardhana and Fleet, 2003; Kadet et al., 2024; Mahazar et al., 2015).
 Unlike Saccharomyces cerevisiae, C. tropicalis exhibits unique metabolic properties that may influence the development of specific aroma compounds and improve fermentation efficiency.
 Despite its potential, research on C. tropicalis as a starter culture remains limited.
 The only known fermentation trial involving C. tropicalis was conducted by (Jamili et al., 2014), who used the yeast for a fermentation mass of 350 g.
 The results of this study showed that a higher percentage of brown beans was observed in the yeast starter fermentation trial as compared to the control.
 However, no studies have explored its impact on larger fermentation masses to evaluate its effectiveness in improving bean quality on a semi-pilot or industrial scale.

 The objective of this study is to determine the impact of C. tropicalis as a starter culture on the fermentation process and the quality of dried fermented cocoa beans at a semi-pilot scale.